 In 2018 I began showing a collection of symptoms that I couldn’t explain.
 With a combination of research and luck, I eventually found out that they were caused by Mast Cell Activation Disorder.

 This is a new version of an article that was originally published as “26,” about the early attempts to diagnose the cause of my chronic pain and other symptoms, and the many ways my access to medical treatment was blocked for years prior.

 A revamped version of my article “The Blue Book” about my discovery of Ehlers-Danlos Syndrome and early struggles with integrating chronic illness into my identity.

-CN: Detailed descriptions of the experience of pain and other health issues, discussion of chronic pain, disability, chronic illness.
 My chronically ill friends and I joke about the medicine cabinet worth of supplies we take with us on any trip that’s longer than an hour because we never know what we’re going to need.
-Going to an appointment: Water, meds, lip balm, hip-brace, sweatshirt.
-For work: All of that plus lotion, white flower oil (think …Read More
+But why is such intensive preparation required for a simple outing?
+Why does chronic illness make it so hard to leave home, even for a few hours?

 About a month ago, I was dinking around twitter when I saw the hashtag #DearMeTenYearsAgo.
 Woah.
 Where was I 10 years ago?
 If I could say anything, what would I give as advice for my 20-year-old Self?